 We have a strong following for Mouseman furniture and have sold many significant pieces over recent years.
-If you are considering selling any items, please get in touch with our furniture expert Robert Stones for a free appraisal.
+If you are considering selling any items by Mouseman, please get in touch with our furniture expert Robert Stones for a free appraisal.

-With their clean, simple lines, careful workmanship and classic construction, Mouseman furniture holds its value well at auction, being functional as well as collectable, and interest always remains strong in the market.
+With clean, simple lines, careful workmanship and classic construction, Mouseman furniture holds its value well at auction, being functional as well as collectible, and interest remains strong in the market.
 The value of Mouseman furniture and other work varies according to the type of piece, age and condition.
 Smaller decorative items such as cheese boards, fruit bowls, candlesticks and bookends are greatly in demand, as are larger pieces.
-The most sought after items are those made during Robert Thompson’s own lifetime, but more modern pieces, including those made during the 60s, 70s and 80s in the Kilburn workshop are still popular.
+The most sought-after items are those made during Robert Thompson’s own lifetime, but more modern pieces, including those made during the 60s, 70s and 80s in the Kilburn workshop are still popular.

 The knowledge and passion of our experienced team enables us to achieve top prices for our vendors.
 For a free, no-obligation valuation complete the form below or click to find out how to sell in our auctions.